levibostian/Basecamp-Github_Chatbot/README.md

 The configuration file allows you to define separate configurations for each possible value of `NODE_ENV`.
 If you are only looking to run this application in production, the "production" key already setup in `config.example.json` will do just fine.

 #### Deployment
 You have 2 choices on how to run the application: Docker (recommended and tested), or Nodejs.
-The server runs on port 3000 by default, but you can modify the `port` setting in `config.json`.
+The server runs on port 3000 by default, but you can modify the <kbd>port</kbd> setting in `config.json`.

 ##### Docker
 If you would like to run your server in a Docker container, you only need to keep the `config` directory, and optionally `docker-compose.yml`.
 The command below will run the server, using the `config` directory in your current directory as well as storing the database file locally.